Guide to Gaming on Board Game Arena

 A bit more fiddly than its older sibling “Race,” and missing the chance to roll all those dice.
 If I’m going to play this, I want the real thing.

-Engine-builder, literally and figuratively, so there’s very little lost in digital translation.
+Crunchy, thinky engine-builder, literally and figuratively, so there’s very little lost in digital translation.

-Fun in any format, this really needs people crowded around a table to get the most from it.
+Fun in any format, but this really needs people crowded around a table to get the most from it.

 Another like 7 Wonders that benefits greatly from the automated setup, teardown, and automatic bean-counting of points and card abilities.
 I’ve actually not played Seasons outside BGA, but I suspect it could easily drag with all the different card abilities and different points at which they trigger.
 As such, it may be among the few that I prefer to play on Board Game Arena as opposed to in-person.